-We had \$43.5 million of total deferred tax assets at December 31, 2008.
-Realization of these deferred tax assets is dependent on future earnings, if any.
-We are uncertain of the timing and amount of any future earnings.
-Accordingly, except for \$1.1 million of deferred tax assets included in other assets as of September 30, 2009, we offset the deferred tax asset with a valuation allowance.
-There is a high degree of uncertainty regarding the timing of future cash outflows associated with our tax liabilities.
-Our net tax liabilities at September 30, 2009 do not result in a material contractual obligation.
-We expect to receive a tax refund of \$2.1 million in the three months ended December 31, 2009 from taxes paid for the year ended December 31, 2006.
+Realization of our other deferred tax assets is dependent on future earnings, if any.
+We are uncertain about the timing and amount of any future earnings.
+Accordingly, we offset these deferred tax assets with a valuation allowance.
+There is a high degree of uncertainty regarding the timing of future cash outflows associated with our liabilities recognized uncertain tax positions.
+Our liability at March 31, 2010 related to our uncertain tax positions is immaterial.

 We currently lease approximately 41,200 square feet of general office space pursuant to non-cancelable operating leases that will expire in 2010 and 2012.
-Future minimum lease payments are as follows as of December 31, 2008 (in thousands):
+Future minimum lease payments for our leases are as follows for the years ended December 31, (in thousands):

-2009 2010 2011 2012 Total Future minimum lease payments \$743 \$713 \$570 \$339 \$2,365
+2010 2011 2012 Total Future minimum lease payments \$713 \$570 \$339 \$1,622

 We have license agreements that require us to make milestone payments upon the successful achievement of milestones, including clinical milestones.
 Our license agreements also require us to pay certain royalties to our licensors if we succeed in fully commercializing products under these license agreements.
-All of these potential future payments are cancelable as of September 30, 2009.
+All of these potential future payments are cancelable as of March 31, 2010.
 Our formulation agreement with Durect Corporation obligates us to make certain milestone payments upon achieving clinical milestones and regulatory milestones.
 King is obligated to reimburse us for any of our milestone payments and royalty payments to Durect Corporation.

-We have an accumulated deficit of \$117.3 million at September 30, 2009.
+We have an accumulated deficit of \$118.6 million at March 31, 2010.
 We expect our cash requirements to be significant in the future.
 The amount and timing of our future cash requirements will depend on regulatory and market acceptance of our drug candidates and the resources we devote to researching and developing, formulating, manufacturing, commercializing and supporting our products.
 We believe that our current resources should be sufficient to fund our operations for at least the next 12 months.
 We may seek additional future funding through public or private financing within this timeframe, if such funding is available and on terms acceptable to us.